moov-io/rtp20022/gen/pacs_008_001_08/README.md

 ## pacs.008.001.08

-This package is generated from a WSDL file from the `xsd/` directory with the same name.
+This package is generated from a XSD file from the `xsd/` directory with the same name.

 ## Manual Changes